-Prospective entrepreneurs usually do a good job of identifying their potential costs of doing business, with one exception.
-They’ll get an idea of most of the major legitimate business expenses — space and rent, materials and supplies, travel and entertainment — but they’ll often miss one of a new business’ biggest costs: the wages of the owner.
+Prospective entrepreneurs usually do a decent job of identifying their potential costs of doing business, with one exception.
+They’ll get an idea of most of the major legitimate business expenses — space and rent, materials and supplies, travel, and entertainment — but they’ll often miss one of a new business’ biggest costs: the wages of the owner.
 As a business owner, you, too, are an expense.

-There are many reasons people become entrepreneurs: They may want the freedom of time, whether that actually exists or not; they may want creative control; they may have a unique idea or a unique twist on an existing idea.
+There are many reasons people become entrepreneurs: They may want freedom of time, whether that exists or not; they may want creative control; they may have a unique idea or a unique twist on an existing idea.
 Often, their reason is coupled with a desire to make money.
-After all, a business that is designed to not make money isn’t a business — it’s a hobby.
+A business that is designed to not make money isn’t a business — it’s a hobby.

 If you make a product or service and sell it to family or friends with intent to break even financially, you are not in business.
 A business exists to make money.
 A hobby is recreation.
 Recreation is important, and your business may even feel like recreation, but a hobby doesn’t pay the bills; a business does.

 Some entrepreneurs plan on simply keeping what’s “left over” for themselves: the table scraps approach; anything not consumed by the business is available for consumption by the owner.